 Making This Simple with the Gloo App

-In the Gloo App, we have a First-Time Guest Follow-Up Kit to help you set up an automated response and ease your administrative burden.
+In the Gloo App, we have a New Attender Follow-Up Kit to help you set up an automated response and ease your administrative burden.
 After the welcome message response from the pastor, it automatically sends a message a few days later asking how your church can pray for them.
 Then over several weeks, it provides information about your church, service times, and how they can create relationships with real people through your church’s activities.
 It simple, fast and best of all free!